ELZA KEPHART //

 I became a climate activist in 2018, when I realised the absolute emergency we were in, after reading the United Nations Secretary General’s declaration.
 I then formed the Québec chapter of Extinction Rebellion, where I was active until the Spring of 2020 when COVID hit.
 I then formed a new smaller climate action group, the Ministry of the New Normal, and have been active in it ever since.
 I am also a member of SCALE (Sectoral Climate Arts Leadership for the Emergency), founded by Seth Klein (brother of Naomi Klein), and the Directors’ Guild of Canada’s National Sustainability and Climate Action Committee.
 My activism is greatly inspired by my maternal grandmother and grandfather, both activists in the French Resistance during WW2, and my father, an American who vowed not to get drafted into the Vietnam war and took life-altering steps to ensure he would not.

 There are many ways we can act (see https://midnightkingdom.com/Cinema-for-the-Climate).
 One of which is to use our art to communicate about the CEE.
-I have decided to center most of my upcoming projects on climate change, extraction, and what will be needed to turn our society around.
+I have decided to center most of my upcoming projects on climate change, extraction, and a more inclusive way to view our relationship with Nature.

 I urge all artists who have access to an audience, to include, before their public appearances, their own personal declaration of Climate and Ecological Emergency.
 I have written my own, which you are free to use, or write your own.
-We must make as many people as possible realise we cannot live in a “business as usual” frame of mind, but must now take the Climate and Ecological Emergency to the heart of our lives.
+Artists can reach deep into people’s emotions, opening their audience’s eyes to the fact that our “business as usual” frame of mind must shift, and that we must take the Climate and Ecological Emergency to the heart of our lives.
 Nothing less than humanity’s survival depends on it.